Mark Lomax, II, D.M.A.

 “Lomax is the rare drummer who leaves you wanting more, leading his bandmates through a strikingly terse, brilliantly counterintuitive and ultimately joyous series of explorations.”- Lucid Culture

-Dr. Mark Lomax, II, is a critically acclaimed composer, recording artist, drummer, activist, and educator.
-In one of the timeliest and unprecedented pieces of work of our history, Lomax released 400: An Afrikan Epic in January 2019.
-This magnum opus consists of a 12 album cycle, a curriculum, and a documentary that ambitiously tells the story of the Afrikan diaspora.
+Dr. Mark Lomax, II, is a critically acclaimed composer, recording artist, drummer, activist, educator, and author of the forthcoming book Toward a Politics of Humanity.
+In one of the timeliest and most unprecedented pieces of work in our history, Lomax released 400: An Afrikan Epic in January 2019.
+This magnum opus consists of a 12-album cycle, a curriculum, and a documentary that ambitiously tells the story of the Afrikan diaspora.
 Divided into thirds, the Epic explores thousands of years of the history that is pre-colonial Afrika, the Ma’afa (400 years between 1619 and 2019), and Afro-futurism expressing a vision of what Blacks in America will heal toward in the next 400 years.
-Largely self funded, the 400 was supported by a residency at The Wexner Center for the Arts.
-Quoted in Columbus Monthly, Lane Czaplinski, Wexner performing arts director says, “Mark is an absolute experimentalist ... and this huge, deep project will look at the legacy of jazz from the past all the way to the future.”
+Primarily self-funded, The Wexner Center for the Arts provided institutional support for the 400 via an artist residency.
+Quoted in Columbus Monthly, Lane Czaplinski, then the performing arts director at the Wexner Center for the Performing Arts, says, “Mark is an absolute experimentalist ... and this huge, deep project will look at the legacy of jazz from the past all the way to the future.”
 Lomax also calls 400: An Afrikan Epic, an opportunity to celebrate the resilience, brilliance, strength, genius, and creativity of a people who continue to endure while offering a transformative view of the future.

 Dr. Mark Lomax, II is happy to endorse RBH Drums and Murat Diril Cymbals.